Getting involved in the process

 Regional Advisory Councils and the Wildlife Board follow similar meeting procedures.
 There is an agenda for each meeting and it is essentially the same for all RACs and the Wildlife Board.
-RAC chairs and the Wildlife Board chair conduct all meetings.
+Council or Board chairs conduct all meetings.
 Briefly, here is how the meetings go:

-The procedure is the same at Wildlife Board meetings, except that the Wildlife Board also gets a report and voting results from each of the RACs on each agenda item that requires it.
-The Wildlife Board usually votes the same way the RACs do.
-If not, the Wildlife Board chairman sends documentation to the RACs explaining why the vote was different.
+In Wildlife Board meetings, the Board gets a report and the voting results from each of the RACs on each agenda item that requires it.
+The Board usually votes the same way the RACs do, but if not, the Board will discuss during their meeting why their vote was different.

 Nominating committee — Utah State code 23-14-2.5